person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 }
 ```

-- As a hashmap.
+- As a hashmap
   As hashmap is a data structure that takes constant, O(1), time to find an object based on its name.
 Environments provide this behavior by default, so can be used to simulate a hashmap.

 #### Condition system